What is an intra-corporate transferee residence permit?

 Replacement of residence permit

-Has the residence permit been damaged, lost or stolen?
+Has your residence permit been damaged, lost or stolen?
 Visit the web page Residence permit damaged or change of personal details or Residence permit lost or stolen.

 Extension of residence permit

 Has your residence permit been valid for less than 3 years (less than 1 year for trainees)?
-Only then you can extend the residence permit.
-But only if you Dutch labour contract or trainee contract has not ended yet.
+Only then can you extend the residence permit.
+But only if your Dutch work contract or trainee contract has not yet expired.

 Intra-EU mobility to a different EU country

-As an intra-corporate transferee you can also be transferred to a branch in a different EU country.
-This is called intra-EU mobility.
-There are two types of intra-EU mobility:
+As an intra-corporate transferee you can also be transferred to a branch in another EU country.
+This is known as intra-EU mobility.
+There are 2 types of intra-EU mobility:

-- Long-term mobility for a transfer of more than 90 out of 180 days.
-For this purpose your employer must apply for a separate residence permit in the other country.
+- Long-term mobility for a transfer of more than 90 days out of 180.
+Your employer must apply for a separate residence permit in the other country.

-For more information your employer can contact the immigration service in the country to which you will be transferred.
-Denmark and Ireland do not participate in this, so you cannot be transferred to these 2 countries under Directive 2014/66/EU.
+For more information, your employer can contact the immigration service in the country to which you will be transferred.
+Denmark and Ireland do not participate in this scheme, so you cannot be transferred to these 2 countries under Directive 2014/66/EU.

 See also